schlawiner/fu-rpg-frei-und-universell/05-narrator.md

 ### Erfahrung gewinnen
 <!-- FU is not a game about “levelling up”.
 While characters might have a variety of experiences and learn from them, the real advancement comes from the changing story and/or world.   -->

-In FU geht es nicht um das Aufsteigen auf immer höhere "Level".
+In FU geht es nicht um das Aufsteigen auf immer höhere „Level“.
 Die Figuren können zwar allerlei Erfahrungen machen und aus ihnen auch lernen, aber der eigentliche Fortschritt entsteht durch die sich verändernde Welt und Geschichte.

 <!-- If appropriate, players can change one Descriptor between game sessions.
 This alteration should relate in some way to the experiences and story their character just participated in.
 Gear can be changed between sessions at the Narrator’s discretion.   -->